 Mapping and restoring fens and lean wet meadows

-The project is being implemented in Northwestern Lower Austria, from Bad Großpertholz to Raabs.
+The project was implemented in Northwestern Lower Austria, from Bad Großpertholz to Raabs.

 Naturschutzbund Lower Austria